 There is ongoing debate about whether we should be cutting down on carbs, especially if you have pre-diabetes or diabetes.
 The sensible approach is to cut down on low quality carbohydrates that don’t provide much nutrition and are easily broken down to sugar in the body.
 These include white bread, white rice, muffins, supermarket cereals, cakes and croissants.
 Instead, focus on “better carbs” such as wholegrains like oats/oatmeal, rye, buckwheat, quinoa, and vegetables including sweet potato, carrots, celeriac and swede and legumes.
 Don’t forget that fruit and veg all count as “carbs” and these are an important part of our diet.

 If you’re having trouble controlling your blood sugars, it would be worth cutting down on sugary and starchy white carbohydrates in your diet.
 Talk to your GP or one of the Medical Advisers at the Trust if you would like to find out more.
 Lowering your sugar and carbohydrates too quickly can put you at risk of a “hypo” or low blood sugar if you are on certain medication such as gliclazide or insulin, so seeking medical advice before you make changes is important.
-Diabetes.co.uk have launched a low-carb programme for people looking to improve their blood sugar control and more information can be found here.
+Diabetes.co.uk have launched a low-carb programme for people looking to improve their blood sugar control.

 Push away processed foods